Yandex Cloud

 Note

-You cannot attach a VM to a reserved instance pool if its hardware configuration (platform, vCPU, or RAM) is different from that specified in the reserved instance pool settings.
+You cannot attach a VM to a reserved instance pool if its hardware configuration (platform, vCPU, RAM) is different from that specified in the reserved instance pool settings.

 yc compute instance update \